chrisbloom7/dotfiles/README.md

     cd ~/.dotfiles && ./fresh.sh
     ```

-5. After mackup is synced with your cloud storage provider, restore preferences by running `mackup restore`
+5. After mackup is synced with your cloud storage provider, restore preferences by running `mackup restore --force && mackup uninstall --force` followed by `script/relink-files`.
+(See warning above!)
 6. Restart your computer to finalize the process

 Your Mac is now ready to use!